 My young daughter loves the Bird Nursery (Zone 4) where kids can learn about egg incubation and, if they are lucky, watch chicks and ducklings as they hatch from their eggs.
 They are even allowed to touch and hold some of the chicks.

-Tip #1 If you are a foreigner living in Malaysia, show your Malaysian driving license and get into the park at the discounted MyKad price.
+Tip #1 If you are a foreigner living in Malaysia, show your Malaysian driving license and you may be able to get into the park at the discounted MyKad price.

 Open Daily from 9am - 6pm.